article background

 Do I need an unlocked phone?

 Another reason that it may be useful to have an unlocked phone is if you’re planning on any overseas travel.
-International roaming can be expensive, especially if you’re going for an extended period of time, and so many travellers find it works out more cost effective to simply pick up a SIM from their destination.
-Unfortunately, if your phone is locked to an Aussie telco, then the alternative SIM won’t work without unlocking your device first.
+International roaming can be expensive, especially if you’re going for an extended period of time, so it can be more cost effective to pick up a SIM from your destination.

 How do I know if my phone is unlocked?